 Audiologists often advise patients to deal with conductive hearing loss before handling the sensorineural component.
 Doctors categorize hearing loss depending on whether it has occured before or after speech development and if it affects one or both ears, in addition they assess the person to determine the most appropriate hearing aid.

 Pre-lingual deafness refers to the inability to perceive sounds or acquire partial hearing before introducing speech.
-People with this condition are usually born with congenital deformities and into families without hearing difficulties.
-People with pre-lingual deafness are encouraged to learn sign language early.
+Persons with this condition are usually born with congenital deformities and into families without hearing difficulties.
+Persons with pre-lingual deafness are encouraged to learn sign language early.

 A person has post-lingual deafness if they develop a hearing impairment after learning to speak.
 Post-lingual deafness commonly occurs due to trauma, ear infections, side effects of medication, or medical conditions.
 The severity of the hearing loss dictates whether the person will acquire hearing aids, learn sign language or undergo cochlea surgery.